PyMoDAQ/PyMoDAQ/docs/src/user_folder/dashboard_manager.rst

 The *Experiment manager* is an object that helps to generate, modify and save a set of Control Modules to be displayed in a :ref:`Dashboard_module`.

-An Experiment entry is a set of actuators and detectors represented in a tree like structure, see :numref:`preset_fig`.
+An Experiment entry is a set of actuators and detectors represented in a tree like structure, see :numref:`experiment_fig`.

 .. note::
   As of version 5.2.0, PyMoDAQ changed the vocabulary related to presets and split this concept into Experiment